jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 host-2$ docker run -d --name service2 -P jlordiales/python-micro-service
 {% endhighlight %}

-As we saw on the last post, whenever we have a Consul cluster running we can query any node (client or server) and the response should always be the same.
+As we saw on the [last post]({% post_url 2015-01-23-docker-consul %}), whenever we have a Consul cluster running we can query any node (client or server) and the response should always be the same.
 Since we are running our containers in host-1 and host-2, lets query the Consul node on host-3:

+{% highlight bash %}
 host-3$ curl 172.28.128.5:8500/v1/catalog/service/python-micro-service

 [